vglinka/storage-facade-localstoragethin/README.md

-# 🔥 Storage facade localStorage
+# 🔥 Storage facade localStorage: LocalStorageThin

 An simple way to store data in localStorage.
 Supports caching, iteration and default values.